 -

-Naturally pest-resistant and requiring minimal water, hemp is a sustainable choice.
-(It also softens with each wash.)
+Naturally pest-resistant and generally requiring less water than conventional cotton, hemp can be a lower-impact choice.
+It’s also durable and softens with each wash.

 -

-Made from flax plants, linen uses fewer pesticides and less water than conventional cotton.
+Made from flax plants, linen is breathable, long-lasting, and often requires less water and fewer pesticides than conventional cotton.
 It’s also breathable and long-lasting.
+(Source)

 -

 Naturally anti-microbial and temperature-regulating, wool resists odors and doesn’t need to be washed as frequently, reducing water and energy usage over time.
 Some types, like merino, are softer and more comfortable for sensitive skin.
-However, since wool is animal-derived, its environmental impact can vary.
-Look for certifications like ZQ or RWS to ensure it meets higher standards for land use and animal welfare.
+However, since wool is an animal fiber, its environmental impact can vary.
+Look for certifications like ZQ or RWS, which indicate higher standards for land use and animal welfare.
+(Source)

 -